-Key benefits from a mobile app trail –
+Key benefits from a mobile app quest –

-This case study explains how a visitor attraction secured additional visitor and business benefits from their new AR enhanced mobile app trail.
+How a 100,000 visitor’s a year attraction secured additional visitor and business benefits from their new AR-enhanced mobile app quest.

 The Forbidden Corner, an award-winning visitor attraction in North Yorkshire.

 Flo-culture was introduced to The Forbidden Corner team as part of the Mobile Access North Yorkshire (MANY) DCMS 5G test and trials programme.
 We worked closely with the team to explore how having access to a new Wi-Fi infrastructure and a new mobile app trail would enable them to innovate their visitor offer and as a consequence secure additional business and customer benefits.

 Native iOS and Android Apps and online app management tools.

 Over 5000 downloads on iOS and Android in the first year.
 A summary of the key benefits from an economic impact survey is presented below.